SCLW/Circuitry-Based-Sound/readme.md

 ## CMOS Experimenter Board

 The goal of this project is to offer versatile experimenter boards for testing and examining standard CMOS chips for musical applications.
 Its a building block aproach.
-Each layout is desigend for different circuits and functionalities.
+Each layout is desigend to vary the circuit and its functionalities.
 It is possible to modifiy and change circuits through sockets that are used for component placement.
 The boards are provided with mounting holes that match the according [case](https://github.com/clswa/Circuitry-Based-Sound/tree/master/Case "Case").
 Jumper cables can be used as patch cords.

 table of content